Feature Descriptions

 KISS TNC

 Marked true if the radio has a user-accessible terminal node controller (TNC) that uses the KISS protocol.
-Some radios have digital features and therefore include a TNC, but do not make it available to the user, and therefore we would not mark this feature.
+Radios with AX.25 framing for AFSK or related modes have a TNC, but not all of them make the TNC available to the user, and therefore I would not mark this feature.
 The TNC can be available over a cable or wirelessly.

 Physical Characteristics